charlesxucheng/aws-study-notes/hybrid-connectivity.md

 DX connections are not encrypted.
 IPSec Site-to-Site VPN or MACSec can be used over DX connections.

+Hosted VIF shares bandwidth with other customers.
+It allows sharing of VIF to other accounts.

+Need to understand better: https://docs.aws.amazon.com/directconnect/latest/UserGuide/routing-and-bgp.html

+## Direct Connect Gateway
 Use Direct Connect Gateway to connect to multiple VPCs.
-A Direct Connect Gateway can connect to a transit gateway or a VGW.
+A Direct Connect Gateway can connect to transit gateways or VGWs.
 A Direct Connect gateway is a globally available resource.
 You can create the Direct Connect gateway in any Region and access it from all other Regions.
 Direct Connect Gateway can be associated to multiple accounts.

-Hosted VIF shares bandwidth with other customers.
-It allows sharing of VIF to other accounts.
+You can attach multiple private virtual interfaces to your Direct Connect gateway.
+You cannot create a public virtual interface to a Direct Connect gateway.
+The VPCs to which you connect through a Direct Connect gateway cannot have overlapping CIDR blocks.

+You cannot attach a Direct Connect gateway to a transit gateway when the Direct Connect gateway is already associated with a virtual private gateway or is attached to a private virtual interface.
+A transit gateway can only be used with a 1 Gbps or faster Direct Connect connection.

+## Link Aggregation Group
+A link aggregation group (LAG) is a logical interface that uses the Link Aggregation Control Protocol (LACP) to aggregate multiple connections at a single AWS Direct Connect endpoint, allowing you to treat them as a single, managed connection.
+* All connections must be dedicated connections and have a port speed of 1 Gbps, 10 Gbps, or 100 Gbps.
+* All connections in the LAG must use the same bandwidth.
+* You can have a maximum of two 100G connections, or four connections with a port speed less than 100G in a LAG.
+* All connections in the LAG must terminate at the same AWS Direct Connect endpoint.